-Checking Your Vehicle's Tires Regularly During the Hot Summer Months is Critical to Highway Safety
+Checking Your Tire Pressure Regularly During the Summer Months Is Crucial to Highway Safety

 tire failure caused by tread separations, blowouts, bald tires, and underinflated tires leads to approximately 11,000 crashes every year